yabellini/SitioAcademico/content/authors/admin/_index.md

 I relate my work at INTA with my work at R-Ladies by seeking to make my science as reproducible and open as possible using open computing tools.

 I am still in the process of uploading all my work to this site.
-All work in this site is licensed under a Creative Commons Attribution 4.0 International License.
+All work in this site is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/deed.es_ES).